Kyle Lewis’ hot start continues in Mariners’ second consecutive walk-off win vs. White Sox

 Jose Abreu later picked up his American League-best 117th RBI on a single before Mariners manager Scott Servais pulled Sheffield’s plug – having faced seven batters and getting just one out in the fifth.

+“I didn’t do my job, that’s what it boils down to,” Sheffield said.

 But the floodgates officially opened two batters later.
-Former Mariners catcher Welington Castillo belted a grand slam off Brandon Brennan to give the White Sox an 8-5 lead.
+Former Mariners catcher Welington Castillo belted a grand slam off of Brandon Brennan to give the White Sox an 8-5 lead.

-That was after the Mariners batted around for five runs in the bottom of the fourth inning, which was kick-started by Lewis’ leadoff double and highlighted by fellow rookie Donnie Walton, who was called up from Class AA Arkansas the same day as Lewis on Sept.
-10, got his first career RBI on a bases-loaded single.
+That was after the Mariners batted around for five runs in the bottom of the fourth inning, which was kickstarted by Lewis’ leadoff double.
+It was highlighted by fellow rookie Donnie Walton, called up from Double-A Arkansas the same day as Lewis on Sept.
+10, who got his first career RBI on a bases-loaded single.

-Mallex Smith and Austin Nola then drove in three more runners with singles.
-Each of the first six Mariners batters reached to knock White Sox Starter Ivan Nova out of the game after 3 1/3 innings.

 But the Mariners didn’t add on until trailing 10-5 in the eighth.
-Kyle Seager hit an RBI single before Lewis’ three-run jack — Lewis’ ninth RBI in his six games.
+Kyle Seager hit an RBI single before Lewis’ three-run jack.

-Daniel Vogelbach then walked, Keon Broxton entered to pinch run and with two outs Mallex Smith shortly after followed with the game-tying single to score the speedy Broxton from second, though an offline throw to the plate certainly helped.
+Daniel Vogelbach then walked, Keon Broxton entered to pinch-run, and with two outs, Mallex Smith hit single to score the speedy Broxton from second and tie the score.

-Murphy stepped to the plate with one out in the bottom of the ninth, bases loaded after Dee Gordon was intentionally walked after Lewis’ single.
-Murphy rallied from a 1-2 count to draw the walk-off walk.
+Murphy stepped to the plate with one out in the bottom of the ninth.
+The bases were loaded after Dee Gordon was intentionally walked after Lewis’ single, and Murphy rallied from a 1-2 count to draw the walk-off walk.

 Notes

-• MLB issued a statement saying it regretted that a miscommunication between the White Sox and the umpires in the Mariners’ 2-1 win Saturday night resulted in no review of Narvaez’s walk-off home run against his former team.
+* MLB issued a statement saying it regretted that a miscommunication between the White Sox and the umpires in the Mariners’ 2-1 win Saturday night resulted in no review of Narvaez’s 10th-inning walk-off home run.

-It initially appeared the White Sox were challenging whether Narvaez’s shot to right-center really went over the wall before it bounced back onto the outfield grass.

-But Mariners manager Scott Servais said umpires told him the White Sox were appealing whether Narvaez touched home plate after rounding the bases.

 “In last night’s game there was a conversation between the umpires and the White Sox as to the procedure for potentially reviewing two different aspects of the game-ending play,” MLB’s statement read.
 “There was then a misinterpretation regarding Chicago’s desire to have any aspect of the play reviewed.
-We regret that this miscommunication resulted in not reviewing the home run call on the field.”
+We regret that this miscommunication resulted in not reviewing the home run call on the field.

-• OF Domingo Santana (elbow inflammation) will travel with the Mariners when they embark for a three-game series, starting Tuesday, in Pittsburgh against the Pirates, and Servais said he’ll likely get some pinch-hitting opportunities.
-If that goes well, Santana could start in the outfield for the first time since heading to the IL on Aug.
-20 after the Mariners head to Baltimore on Friday.
+* OF Domingo Santana (elbow inflammation) will travel with the Mariners when they embark for a three-game series, starting Tuesday, and he could play in Pittsburgh, though he likely won’t start until the Mariners head to Baltimore on Friday.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.